Playing now

 To apply for a grant or a loan, you’ll probably need to demonstrate that you fulfil the criteria or qualifications.
 This may involve handing over your business plan, or even creating one from scratch.

-It might involve providing statements showing the state of your finances for a certain period, and it may require you to create projections of your profit and loss for a period such as the next year or two.
+It might involve providing statements showing the state of your finances for a certain period, and it may require you to create projections of your profit and loss for a period such as the next year or so.

 Because of this, applying for grants and loans can be time consuming.

-Consulting those who’ve already been through the process can be useful because they might know of any pitfalls or areas to which the grant or loan providers apply particular attention.
+Consulting those who’ve already been through the process can be useful because they might know of any pitfalls or areas to which grant or loan providers apply particular attention.

-Additionally, most grants and loan applications come with instructions or guides – often quite detailed – and you should fully read these first.
-After all, the institution is considering handing over actual money and fraudulent applications are not uncommon.
+Additionally, most grants and loan applications come with instructions or guides—often quite detailed—and you should fully read these first.

 It can be a time-consuming practice to look through what’s available and apply but the financial rewards really can make it worth it.